elecomexp/portfolio/README.md

 Welcome to my portfolio repository!

-This is where I showcase all the personal programming projects I have worked on, or am currently working on.
-Each project is stored in its own directory and includes all relevant code, data, and documentation.
+This is where I showcase some personal programming projects I have worked on, or am currently working on.
+Each project is stored in its own directory (or repo) and includes all relevant code, data, and documentation.

 ## Projects